-BE: Budget Estimates; RE: Revised Estimates,

-India's COVID-19 emergency response and health system preparedness package of ₹150 billion was announced in three phases until March 2024 to address immediate needs in the wake of the pandemic.
-A separate healthworker life insurance cover of ₹5 million under the PMGKY was also announced to offer support to families of frontline health workers fighting the virus.
+BE: Budget Estimates; RE: Revised Estimates; Source: Budget document India's COVID-19 emergency response and health system preparedness package of ₹150 billion was announced in three phases until March 2024 to address immediate needs in the wake of the pandemic.
+A separate health-worker life insurance cover of ₹5 million under the PMGKY was also announced to offer support to families of frontline health workers fighting the virus.